 Similarly, user-defined Tags can be appended to the packet.
-Unlike Headers, Tags are not serialized into a contiguous buffer but are stored in an array.
-By default, Tags are limited to 16 bytes in size.
+Unlike Headers, Tags are not serialized into a contiguous buffer but are stored in lists.
 Tags can be flexibly defined to be any type, but there can only be one instance of any particular object type in the Tags buffer at any time.
-The implementation makes use of templates to generate the proper set of Add(), Remove(), and Peek() functions for each Tag type.

-7.2 Packet interface
+7.2 Using the packet interface